dsmrreader/dsmr-reader/README.md

 `mkdir ~/.virtualenvs`

 Create a new virtualenv, we usually use the same name for it as the application or project.
-Note that it's important to specify python3 as the default intepreter:
+Note that it's important to specify python3 as the default interpreter:

 `virtualenv ~/.virtualenvs/dsmrreader --no-site-packages --python python3`